yishangru/Leetcode/graph/310_minimun_height_tree.md

 # Minimum Height Trees

-Solution: **BFS to find the longest path and select middle node as the root node**
+Solution: **BFS + DFS to find the longest path and select middle node as the root node**

 Solution Insights: **the root node in MHT must be the middle node of the longest path in graph**